mateusedival/testAPI/README.md

 ## todo
-- Error Handling!!!!!!!
+- Error Handling!!!!!!!  ✅
-- Singleton for Controller and service
+- Singleton for Controller and service and repository
 - Request Validation (ifs sucks 😯)
 - Order refs a driver ✅
 - Filter listOrder to only show waiting ones?? ✅